vectrix-space/ignite/readme.md

 ## Creating a Mod

+The [ignite-mod-template](https://github.com/vectrix-space/ignite-mod-template) is a template you can use to start a project for Paper without needing to do all the setup yourself.

 To depend on the Ignite API in order to create your mod, you will need to add the following to your buildscript:

 * Maven